Accelerated History BA/MA

 2. Meet with the Graduate Programs Coordinator Jacklyn Collens.
 She will review your proposed timeline and discuss your areas of interest and whether the MA program is a good fit for you.

-Applications are reviewed bi-weekly.
-Once your application is complete, you will hear back with the faculty’s decision within two weeks of the next review, regardless of your chosen start date.
 Students may start in fall, spring, or summer in Session A or Session B. The sessions follow the ASU Online calendar.
-In order to be admitted for your desired term, please complete your application by the priority date.
+In order to be admitted for your desired term, please meet with your Graduate Coordinator by the priority date.

 Priority Application Dates: